JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

+- v1.5
+  - Improves compatibility with Upgrade World mod.
+  - Fixes errors on main menu with Spawn That mod.

 - v1.4
 	- WARNING: Contains breaking changes for existing configs.
   - Adds a new setting `Water depth multiplier`.